ballerina-platform/ballerina-spec/stdlib/proposals/websubhub/subscription_autoverification.md

 ## Motivation

 The subscription intent verification step exists to verify and authenticate the subscription request sent to the hub.
-However, in some scenarios, a developer may have well-known (and authenticated) subscribers who do not require this additional verification step.
+However, in some scenarios, a developer may have authenticated and authorized subscribers who do not require this additional verification step.
 This proposal aims to allow developers more control over the subscription intent verification process by introducing a configuration in the Ballerina `websubhub` library.
 This will enable developers to skip the standard subscription intent verification process based on the requirement.